 Skip to: Can Alcohol Dependency/Self-medicating With Alcohol Affect A Breastfed Baby?

 Skip to: Further resources

-Especially if consumed in large amounts, alcohol can cause drowsiness, deep sleep, weakness, and abnormal weight gain in the infant, and the possibility of decreased milk-ejection reflex in the mother.
+Especially when it is consumed in large amounts, alcohol can cause drowsiness, deep sleep, weakness, and abnormal weight gain in the infant.
+There is also possibility of decreased milk-ejection reflex in the mother.
 No harmful effects to babies have been found when breastfeeding mothers drink no more than one drink a day.
-Read more

-Depending on the amount of alcohol you consume, your baby may experience a number of effects from the alcohol in your milk.
+Depending on how much alcohol you consume before you nurse your baby, may experience a number of effects from the alcohol in your milk.
 Even a small to moderate amount of alcohol may impair milk production and the milk ejection reflex.
 Some of the negative effects in the baby may be:

 - Sleep disturbances,

 - Increased startling

 - Increased REM sleep in the period from 3.5 hours to 24 hours after exposure to alcohol

 - Decreased milk intake by baby

 - Decreased weight gain